pravatbhusal/full-stack-notes/JavaScript/React/next-js/README.md

 4. api - API routes

 Files:
-1. _app.tsx - App component boilerplate
+1. _app.tsx - App component to import global files (e.g. global.scss), app configuration, and more
-2. _document.tsx - Document component boilerplate
+2. _document.tsx - Document component to add attributes to HTML (e.g. `lang="en"`)
-3. index.tsx - Boilerplate for index page
+3. index.tsx - Boilerplate for index page, starting point of the application's code

+We will be modifying these boilerplate files for this tutorial project.
+This tutorial deletes the boilerplate TSX code in index.tsx to be replaced with our own code.